-15.6 Differences between Full Maude and Core Maude
+21.6 Differences between Full Maude and Core Maude

-Apart from those features available in Full Maude that are not supported in Core Maude (discussed above in Sections 15.3-15.5 and later in Chapters 16 and 17), we find a number of differences between Full Maude and Core Maude.
+Apart from those features available in Full Maude that are not supported in Core Maude (discussed above in Sections 21.3-21.5 and later in Chapters 15 and 22), we find a number of differences between Full Maude and Core Maude.
 There are some obvious ones, like the fact that any input enclosed in parentheses is handled by Full Maude.
+Core Maude gives a much more precise information on error location and cause, and do not have the overload of Full Maude when tracing and debugging.
 Thus, Full Maude modules, theories, views, and commands can refer to modules, theories, and views in both Core Maude and Full Maude's databases.
 There are also differences in pretty-printing, tracing, debugging, etc. Moreover, there are also other differences that impose certain limitations on the specifications themselves:

-- 1. Operator and message names have to be given in their equivalent single-identifier form when they are declared (see below), but they can later be written in the usual way in statements and in terms for evaluation. - 2.
-Sort names used in term qualifications, membership assertions, and on-the-fly declarations of variables have to be in their equivalent single-identifier form. - 3.
-The continue, show component, show path, and show search graph commands are not supported in Full Maude. - 4.
+- 1. External objects are not accessible in Full Maude. - 2.
+Operator and message names have to be given in their equivalent single-identifier form when they are declared (see below), but they can later be written in the usual way in statements and in terms for evaluation. - 3.
+Sort names used in term qualifications, membership assertions, and on-the-fly declarations of variables have to be in their equivalent single-identifier form. - 4.
+The continue, show component, show path, and show search graph commands are not supported in Full Maude. - 5.
 Full Maude does not support external objects.

 In the rest of the section we explain the first two restrictions in some detail and give some hints on how to avoid them.
 An operator name has to be given as a single identifier; multi-identifier operators have to be declared in their single-identifier form, that is, each identifier in a multi-identifier name has to be preceded by a backquote.
 For example, to define an operator with name less than or equal, we have to declare it in its single identifier form less'than'or'equal.
 Except for having to use the single-identifier form in the operator name, the declaration of operators is exactly as in Core Maude.
 For example, the declaration of this operator on sort, say, Int is as follows.